Because good food feels like home

 I now genuinely regret the times that we didn’t sit together and eat as a family.
 I think it would have helped us connect as we all navigated our separate new worlds.
 My brother has passed away since and I would give anything for the three of us to share a traditional meal again.

-I imagine every refugee family has a difficult time in their first years in a new country.
+I imagine every refugee family has a difficult time in their first years in a new country before it feels like home.

 Many refugee families have been pulled away from their homes unexpectedly.
 Shared mealtimes and food traditions from one’s homeland can be a huge comfort during this adjustment when everything seems challenging and different.
 Because good food feels like home.
 And it’s OK to build a new home using some pieces of the old.